Below you can find the keynote speakers for the 15th International Symposium on Digestive Physiology of Pigs.

 Phytate degradation, P and Ca absorption and digestibility in pigs

-Markus Rodehutscord, University of Hohenheim, Stuttgart
+Markus Rodehutscord, University of Hohenheim, Germany

 Phytate is the main source of P in diets for pigs.
 This presentation provides a summary of recent findings on the variability of phytate degradation and the occurrence of phytate degradation products in different sections of the digestive tract of pigs.
 It includes interactions with the supply of digestible P and digestible Ca, mechanisms of absorption and aspects of regulation.
 Effects of exogenous enzymes are considered.
 The presentation also includes similarities and differences between pigs and broiler chickens.